 - Silicon Knights contributing storyline development and canon for Too Human Video Game Trilogy

 - Mjolnir LLC a.k.a.
-Iron Crown Enterprises consulting work and development for HARP (“High Adventure Role Playing”).
+Iron Crown Enterprises consulting work, playtesting.

-- 38 Studios Copernicus MMORPG currently working on strategically planned brand extensions into film, TV, books, comics, and action figure iterations.
-Along with plot & storyline development.
+- 38 Studios Copernicus MMORPG (before it became the single player game Kingdoms of Amalur).
+Contributing work on strategically planned brand extensions into film, TV, books, comics, and action figure iterations.
+Along with basic trope plot & storyline development.

-- Stardock Entertainment, Inc. Elemental War of Magic Story development & BETA Testing
+- Stardock Entertainment, Inc. Sins of a Solar Empire.
+Elemental War of Magic Story development & BETA Testing

 I took game design at a college called Full Sail in Florida earning a pair of degrees.
-I also travel to various colleges, high schools, and trade schools giving one of two gaming lectures every couple of months, one is entitled “Principles and Theories of Game Design,” and the other is “Getting Paid To Play” (the second is more video game oriented), so I have some ideas about what makes a game fun.
+I also travel to various colleges, high schools, and trade schools giving a pair of gaming lectures a couple times a year.
+One is entitled “Principles and Theories of Game Design,” and the other is “Getting Paid To Play” (the second is more video game oriented), so I have some ideas about what makes a game fun.
 I can’t really go into it all in detail here, though, but I will say that everything comes down to choice.
 Choices are what make a game a game (as opposed to another form of media): the audience is actively involved in the experience.
 Choices in a game are best when they are interesting.
 (I have several criteria to determine whether or not a choice falls into that category.)
 If you have a game with interesting choices, you’re on the right track.
 I also believe All Games (with the exception of solitary games) are excuses for people who like each other to get together and engage in a common activity.

-I still run bi-weekly session for my RPG/Tabletop gaming group, though we vary what we play.
-Participate in an RPGA Living Forgotten Realms game every other weekend & D&D Encounters on Wednesdays.
-I often fire up the XB360 (Gamertag = Dra8er) or PC for some online fun, try to get in some Magic the Gathering in at my local shop, or just relax with the family when I’ve got a moment.
+I run a weekly session for my RPG/Tabletop gaming group, though we vary what we play.
+Organize & DM Wednesday Night D&D Encounters & D&D Lair Assault, and play Friday Night Magic every week.
+I am very active as an online GM and player using G+ & Roll20 VTT.
+I often fire up the XB360 (Gamertag = Dra8er) or PC for some online fun, or just relax with the family when I’ve got a moment.

-When I’m not gaming, writing, or spending QT with the family I enjoy cooking, crafting homebrewed beer (& drinking it!), fishing, reading, or exploring the many gorges and creeks around Cayuga Lake.
+When I’m not gaming, writing, or spending QT with the family I enjoy cooking, crafting home-brewed beer (& drinking it!), fishing, boating, reading, gardening or exploring the many gorges and creeks around Cayuga Lake.